RobotWebTools/rclnodejs/README.md

 Generated files are located at `<yourproject>/node_modules/rclnodejs/generated/`.

-> **Note:** rclnodejs already generates bundled interfaces during installation.
+> **Note:** This step is not needed for `rclnodejs > 1.5.0` because bundled interfaces are generated during installation.
 Rerun this command only after adding new ROS packages to your environment.

 ### IDL Message Generation